razor-network/whitepaper/README.md

 Some of the current solutions involve a trusted centralized mediatory, which acts as a single point of failure, while others combine results from a few stakeholders of the network.
 Often, if a high degree of decentralization is desired, the client has to pay a high amount of fees proportional to the degree of decentralization desired.
 This means that the accuracy and economic security of the oracle platform is not the same for all jobs, and the oracle cannot be trusted as the “Universal source of truth”.

 Let’s explore this problem with an example.
-Assume there is a CDP backed stablecoin project called “Acme".
+Assume there is a CDP<sup>3</sup> backed stablecoin project called “Acme".
 Acme platform issues US Dollar-pegged stablecoins backed by ether on the Ethereum blockchain, and hence, requires a data-feed of ether/USD.
 Acme depends on a decentralized oracle platform called "Truthbox".
 Truthbox assigns stakers to the query and reports the ether/USD price, every time Acme requests the data with a fee.
 The number of stakers assigned by Truthbox depends on the amount of fees being paid by Acme.

-_CDP means Collateralized Debt Position_
+_3 CDP means Collateralized Debt Position_

 This shows the weakness of the system.
 If someone requests to report the price to Acme with a very low fee, Truthbox will likely assign the task to a single staker (or very few stakers).
 Hence  the  system  reduces  to  a  centralized  or  semi-centralized  oracle.
 The protocol, in such cases, becomes vulnerable to various attacks such as griefing, bribing and collusion.